zoey-ahmed-uni/Cohort2Group1Website/index.md

 layout: default
 ---

-Rising from your alcohol induced slumber, you wake up in a place that feels all too familar.
-Before you can fully compose yourself, you see at the corner of your eye all of your papers flying out of the window.
-Before you can catch them all, your evil professor threatens to chase you out of the building!
+Rising from your alcohol induced slumber, you wake up on the morning of your dissertation presentation to find out your dissertation papers had blown out the window and been spread across campus by the wind all through the night.
+Find and collect all your papers in time before the bus to your presentation leaves without you!

 # Meet The Team
 - Zoey Ahmed: [@zoey-ahmed-uni](https://github.com/zoey-ahmed-uni)